cobusbernard/cobusbernard.github.io/content/posts/2015-02-17/route-53-dns-update-script/index.md

 {{< gist cobusbernard 8f7f99eeb9597d3a0979 >}}

 The script was a good start, but I wanted to externalize the sensitive parts to allow committing this to a public repository.
-This led to a merry chase to acquire answers to more questions - [Aarron Patterson](https://twitter.com/tenderlove) spoke about *The joy of programming* at [RubyFuza](http://www.rubyfuza.org/) recently.
+This led to a merry chase to acquire answers to more questions - [Aaron Patterson](https://twitter.com/tenderlove) spoke about *The joy of programming* at [RubyFuza](http://www.rubyfuza.org/) recently.
 Moving along swiftly ...

 To interact with the AWS API, you will need to install the [CLI tools](http://docs.aws.amazon.com/cli/latest/userguide/installing.html).
 Quick notes copied from there to get [pip](https://pypi.python.org/pypi/pip) installed: